 Each childbirth is unique, and you can be sure you won’t forget your delivery.
 Ever.
 It’s a memory that lasts a lifetime.
 Naturally, we want to have a positive memory of it, one that brings you joy, one you recall with nostalgia and pride, not trauma and fear, right?

-, I often say that if women knew the impact a respectful and positive natural birth could have on their lives and self-esteem, they would undoubtedly prepare much more for this moment.
+As a doula, I often say that if women knew the impact a respectful and positive natural birth could have on their lives and self-esteem, they would undoubtedly prepare much more for this moment.
 And those who think that “just going through it” is enough to give birth are mistaken.
 It requires extensive study to truly experience a good birth.

 Here are my best tips to help you prepare for childbirth and live this moment with all the magic every women deserve!